‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Jameson and F, ‘Postmodernism or the cultural logic of late capitalism’, New left review, vol. 146, 1984.

-McLuhan and M, ‘The medium is the message’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+McLuhan and M, ‘The medium is the message’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

 Miller, Daniel and Association of Social Anthropologists of the Commonwealth, Worlds apart: modernity through the prism of the local, vol. The uses of knowledge.
 London: Routledge, 1995.